America’s top-ranked dressage horse, Indian Rock, isn’t part of the U.S. contingent headed to Europe this summer.

 “Thank you for being part of Rocky’s story. @christian.simonson, @adrienne.lyle and I can’t wait to see what the future holds for this very special horse” the Zen statement concluded.

-The second-highest ranked U.S. dressage rider internationally is Genay Vaughn, thirty-ninth.
-She also did not compete in the Freestyle at the national championships after finishing tenth in the Grand Prix and fourteenth in the Special.
+Named to ride as individuals in the 4-star at Hagen are Kasey Perry-Glass (Heartbeat WP), thirteenth in both the Grand Prix and Special, who did not compete in the Freestyle at the championships, and the second-highest ranked U.S. dressage rider internationally, Genay Vaughn, thirty-ninth in the world standings.
+She did not ride Gino in the Freestyle at the national championships after finishing tenth in the Grand Prix and fourteenth in the Special.